by Andrea M. Darcy

 It’s also important to recognise that we all, at some point in our life, experience dark thoughts and do unkind things.
 We all have a shadow.
 This does not mean you are on the dark triad, unless those behaviours are constant.
 So despite the current trend to label everyone we know, diagnosis is best left to a professional.

 [In a mess because you were involved with someone you think has dark triad traits?
 Need help, and fast?
-Our new sister site harleytherapy.com can put you in touch with Skype therapists as soon as tomorrow.
+Our sister site harleytherapy.com can put you in touch with online therapists as soon as tomorrow.
 And you can book from anywhere in the world.]

 What is the dark triad?